mattb0101/lakes_walks/README.md

 A lot of the time during working and testing the comments, I had issues with comments posting multiple times and them not showing up until the page was refreshed.
 A long time going through and trying to figure out if there were bugs somewhere, all lead me to see that I had typed `<retun render_templates>` and not `<return redirect>` which seemed to be causing issues and resending forms.
 Changing the code fixed the issue.

 When I was looking to edit walks and I updated them, the page brought back a blank page with no information and sometimes deleted fields.
 After some testing and reading of the [mongoDB documentation](https://docs.mongodb.com/manual/reference/operator/update/set/), the route needed to include a `<{"$set">` before the array so that it only set the fields in this list and left other exisitng ones alone.

+There are 3 sets of hills,(as far as i could see), where there are different hills with the same name, this causes an issue with adding the correct hill to the users profile, sometimes it adds the one from the wrong area.
+I have tried to sort this before deadline but to no avail so will be something to sort ASAP.
+The issues is noted but will only happen on those few hills.

 # Deployment